The electric guitar has been used in blues music since the 1940s.

 Fender American Special Stratocaster

-This one is for the serious enthusiast or pro musician who wants a quality product that will last them a lifetime.
+This one is for the serious enthusiast who wants a quality product that will last them a lifetime.

 - Rosewood fingerboard on a C-shaped neck offers a comfortable playing experience with a warm sound.

 - The amount of possible differences in tone gives you exceptional flexibility and versatility.

 - Quality item, not cheap, but worth it.